A Division (New York City Subway)

-The A Division, also known as the IRT Division, is a division of the New York City Subway, consisting of the lines operated with services designated by numbers (1, 2, 3, 4, 5, 6, 7) and the 42nd Street Shuttle.
-These lines and services were operated by the Interborough Rapid Transit Company before the 1940 city takeover.
-A Division cars are narrower, shorter, and lighter than those of the B Division, measuring 8.6 by 51 ft.
+The A Division, also known as the IRT Division, is a division of the New York City Subway consisting of the lines whose services are designated by numbers (1, 2, 3, 4, 5, 6, 7) and the 42nd Street Shuttle.
+These lines and services were operated by the Interborough Rapid Transit Company (IRT) prior to the 1940 city takeover.

+Because of the limitations of the infrastructure's loading gauge, A Division rolling stock is narrower, shorter, and lighter than that used on the B Division, measuring 8 ft 7+3/16 in in width and 51 ft in length, compared with up to 10 ft in width and 75 ft in length for B Division cars.